Doctor of Physical Therapy Program

 SMU is on the forefront of preparing you for an exciting and rewarding career as a physical therapist.

 Our faculty focus on helping students achieve their goals of becoming the best physical therapists they can be, providing the best possible care to their future patients.
-At SMU, the DPT faculty to student ratio average is 1:11, below the national average, allowing students high engagement with expert faculty.
+At SMU, the DPT faculty-to-student ratio average is 1:11, below the national average, allowing students high engagement with expert faculty.